prismacolor-archive/Guessing_Game/README.md

 # Guessing_Game
 A number guessing game using Python.
-The user tries to guess the computer's number.
+The script generates a random number and the user must guess the number.